SPSITKNM/SPSITKNM/Súťaž.md

+# Announcement written by Tom.
+Muc.

+All tasks are written in English to enhance language skills and simulate a corporate environment where English is the universal language.
+Mastering English is a fundamental skill for professional growth and effective communication in the global workplace.

 # 1. Hans Red-Nosed Reports

 Fortunately, the first location The Historians want to search isn't a long walk from the Chief Historian's office.